Tatsuya-Naka/blogging-clone/README.md

 # [dev.to](https://dev.to/) clone using T3-app and AWS S3

-This is my project to understand fundamental web development using NextJs and Typescript for two weeks.
+This is my project to understand fundamental web development using NextJs and Typescript.

 ## Backgrounds